 “My dear Morae, so kind of you to join me.
 It will be my pleasure to be your host.” he whispered.

 Lord Makar swiftly took her hand and escorted her towards the halls.
-The lack of light did not seem to bother her, as silently they made their way through each room, over the sea of pale faces and Morkrai guards.
+Each one was vast and cavernous with bleak, jet black stone walls and stalagmites.
+The lack of light did not seem to bother her, as they silently made their way through each room, over the sea of pale faced spirits and Morkrai guards.
 He led her towards the throne room and ordered his Morkrai to bring her a seat.

 “Would you sit with me for a while?” he asked.

 At times, when it was quiet, Morae would sing to Makar.
-Her voice was so somber that it lulled condemned souls into a trance-like sleep.
+Her voice was low and soothing, so somber that it lulled condemned souls into a trance-like sleep.
 Yet to the Lord there was no sweeter music than the lure of her song.

 “I am not afraid.
 There is nothing about your appearance that can scare me,” Morae replied instantly.